 Sept 10 - 9am Bible Study; 9:45 Quilting; 11am Adams Heritage; 7pm SJE PTL Membership Meeting @ St. John Fellowship Center

 Sept 13 - 8:15, 10:30 and 7pm Worship Services (communion in evening) 8:15 Children's Choir sings; Rally Day - Sunday School Classes resume 9:30am

 Communion 2nd, 4th & 5th Sundays

-The weekly Lutheran worship service held at Adams Heritage / Village of Heritage will be held on Thursday mornings at 11 a.m.
-This weekly Divine Service is conducted by the Pastors of these LCMS congregations: St Paul (Gar Creek), St. Peter (Fuelling), St. John (Bingen), Emmanuel (Soest), Zion (Friedheim) and St. John (Flatrock).
+Adams Heritage Worship Service - The weekly Lutheran worship service held at Adams Heritage is held on Thursday mornings at 11 a.m.
+This weekly Divine Service is conducted by the Pastors of these LCMS congregations: St Paul (Gar Creek), Immanuel (Union Township); St. Peter (Fuelling), St. John (Bingen), Emmanuel (Soest), Zion (Friedheim) and St. John (Flatrock).
 Members of the congregations are welcome to join the residents of Village for this weekly service.
 If you have any questions about this service please contact Pastor Christian at 639-6404.

 Who We Are